 The Lost Chambers Aquarium.
 Aquarium with an Atlantis theme, located in The Palm, Dubai.
-Offering viewing tunnels and animal feeding opportunity.
+Offering viewing tunnels and animal feeding opportunities.

-- Area of Emirates was inhabited for at least two thousand years.
+- The area of Emirates was inhabited for at least two thousand years.

 - Most of the country’s inhabitants are foreigners.